lewagon/dotfiles/01-Ruby/02-Flow-Array/02-Sorting-the-wagon/README.md

 Type another student name or press enter to finish:
 Cedric
-Type another student name or press enter to finish: bill
+Type another student name or press enter to finish: bob
 Type another student name or press enter to finish:

 Congratulations!
 Your Wagon has 3 students:
-- bill, Cedric and felix
+- bob, Cedric and felix
 ```

 ## Key learning points